Experiential learning resources for the innovative educator

 Summer school can be your practice round.
 Try it this summer, learn from the experience, and apply lessons learned when you launch project-based learning in your classroom or homeschool this fall.

-A project-based summer school program or session is a great way to make summer learning fun and engaging while helping you develop the tools to continue on with project-based learning this fall and for years to come.
+A project-based summer school class or session is a great way to make summer learning fun and engaging while helping you develop the tools to continue on with project-based learning this fall and for years to come.

 If you have any questions, please email me anytime!
 I also encourage you to check out the following project-based resources to help you launch your project-based summer school program with ease so that you and your students can enjoy the experience rather than feel overwhelmed by it.